rust-lang/rust/active/0000-statically-sized-literals.md

 Additionally this RFC suggests to change the types of array literals from `[T, ..N]` to `&'a [T, ..N]` for consistency and ergonomics.

 Today, given the lack of non-type generic parameters and compile time (function) evaluation (CTE), strings of fixed size are not very useful.
-But after introducing CTE the need in compile time string operations will raise quickly.
+But after introduction of CTE the need in compile time string operations will raise rapidly.
-Even without CTE but with non-type generic parameters alone strings of fixed size can be used in runtime for "heapless" string operations, which are useful in constrained environments or for optimization.
+Even without CTE but with non-type generic parameters alone fixed size strings can be used in runtime for "heapless" string operations, which are useful in constrained environments or for optimization.
-So the main motivation for changes today is forward compatibility and before 1.0 `str[..N]` can be implemented as minimally as possible to allow the change of the types of string literals.
+So the main motivation for changes today is forward compatibility and before 1.0 `str[..N]` can be implemented as marginally as possible to allow the change of the types of string literals.

 Examples of use for new literals, that are not possible with old literals: